How Much Do Cash Buyers Pay in North Carolina? (2026 Data)

 3. Know Your Numbers

-Get a rough estimate of your home's after-repair value (ARV) so you can evaluate offers intelligently.
-Look at recent sales of comparable homes in your neighborhood — ideally renovated homes that represent what your property could sell for in top condition.
-With an ARV estimate, you can reverse-engineer the investor's formula and determine whether their offer is reasonable.
+Get a rough estimate of your house's after-repair value (ARV) so you can evaluate offers intelligently.
+Look at recent sales of comparable houses in your neighborhood, ideally renovated houses that represent what your property could sell for in top condition.
+With an ARV estimate, you can reverse-engineer the pricing formula and determine whether an offer is reasonable.

 4. Understand the Timeline Trade-Off

-If you can comfortably wait 3-5 months, a traditional sale through an agent may net you more — though the gap is smaller than most people think (as the net proceeds table above shows).
-If you need speed, certainty, or flexibility, competing cash offers are your best bet.
+If you can comfortably wait 3 to 5 months, a traditional sale through an agent may net you more, though the gap is smaller than most people think (as the net proceeds table above shows).
+If you need speed, certainty, or flexibility, a cash offer based on local market data is your best bet.
 Be honest with yourself about your timeline and priorities before making a decision.

 5. Don't Pay for Offers